 For more than a brief summary of The Scarlet Letter, check out chapter summaries of The Scarlet Letter.

-The Scarlet Letter Analysis
+The Scarlet Letter Analysis (5 out of 5)

 If students can get beyond the fact that there are no explosions, explicit sex, or swear words, they must admit the novel contains literary merit.
 A Scarlet Letter analysis should incorporate the following literary devices.